CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-06-30-hci-the-possibilities-are-endless.markdown

 >->**The possibilities are endless.**<-

 Stay tuned for more information on the Kinect.

+CJL